Comparison

 Is First Crack really free like Artisan?+

 The First Crack web platform is free — analytics, bean inventory, cupping workflow, recipe management, community sharing, and comparison links are all included at no cost.
-The native macOS live roasting app has not yet been publicly priced.
+Bridge is currently in private beta and free for approved testers.
+Long-term pricing for Bridge has not been announced.
 Artisan is free and open source for all platforms.

 Start free — no hardware required